Skip to main content

 Hälsingland – a world of cultural heritage and untouched nature

-The depth of the forest of Hälsingland – located in northeast Sweden – is almost overwhelming in its vastness.
-But there’s more to it than endless woods – the nature you get to experience spans mountain ranges, valleys and archipelago.
-The soil has been cultivated here since the Iron Age, and Hälsingland’s farmers earned a reputation as being particularly creative, making a living via various means including cattle breeding, forestry and linen manufacturing.
-With the riches they accumulated, they built impressive farmhouses, decorating grand rooms in distinctive ways, involving elaborate wall art.
-An important part of Hälsingland’s cultural heritage, these timber abodes form part of what is collectively known as ‘Hälsingegårdar’ (the Decorated Farmhouses of Hälsingland) – a collection that was granted UNESCO World Heritage status in 2012.
+The vast forests of Hälsingland, located in northeast Sweden, create a breathtaking sense of space.
+But there’s more to this region than endless woodlands – its diverse landscapes include mountain ranges, valleys, and a stunning archipelago.
+Cultivated since the Iron Age, Hälsingland’s farmers became known for their ingenuity, making a living through cattle breeding, forestry, and linen manufacturing.
+With their accumulated wealth, they built impressive farmhouses, decorating grand rooms with elaborate wall art.
+These timber estates, collectively known as ‘Hälsingegårdar’ (the Decorated Farmhouses of Hälsingland), were granted UNESCO World Heritage status in 2012.

 1 / 3